 This week I was actually inspired by a request from Clara, which came by way of John’s mom.
 She was laughing as she told me that she overheard Clara telling her cousin that she didn’t have a clock in her room.
 Random, right?
-So I thought: I’ve never made a clock… but I bet I can make her something playful and fun – maybe even something that she can interact with somehow.
+So I thought: I’ve never made a clock… but I bet I can make her something fun – maybe even something that she can interact with somehow.
 They sell those clock kits, so it can’t be too hard, right?

 So here’s where I ended up…

 And here it is living it up on the wall in Clara’s room.

 I originally thought it could be fun to use a birdhouse and add the clock hands to it, but a lot of them jutted too far away from the wall and didn’t have enough of a “face” for a clock kit to complete full rotations without hitting some part of the birdhouse and getting caught.
 Then I came across this DIY cuckoo clock, and I loved it!
 She has awesome directions and even offers a free downloadable template for anyone who’d like to get exactly the same look, but I was looking to adapt it, so I just used the house-like concept as a jumping off point and decided to add some fun little 3D details that I thought Clara would appreciate.

 So I hit up JoAnn and grabbed a small 12 x 12″ sheet of quarter inch plywood for $3 (thanks to a 40% off coupon), that I came home and cut down to be the shape of a house with the miter saw (if you don’t have access to a saw, this wood was so thin and light that I bet you could have scored it over and over again with an exacto knife and cracked off the corners to get the same affect).